WebexCommunity/WebexPythonSDK/README.rst

 -------------------------------------------------------------------------------

-**webexteamsdk** is a *community developed* Pythonic wrapping of the Cisco Spark APIs, which makes working with Cisco Spark in Python a *native* and *natural* experience!
+**webexteamsdk** is a *community developed* Pythonic wrapping of the Cisco Spark APIs, which makes working with Webex Teams in Python a *native* and *natural* experience!

 .. code-block:: python